 Market-oriented and adaptable organisation

 Statkraft has developed a market-oriented organisation with broad experience from deregulated markets.
-Within energy trading and services, Statkraft has shown that the company is able to adapt to changes in market conditions.
+Within market operations, Statkraft has shown that the company is able to adapt to changes in market conditions.
+In 2011, Statkraft started to provide services in connection with handling market access for decentralised producers of renewable energy.
 The combination of an adaptable and business-oriented organisation, extensive knowledge of the power market as well as utilisation of synergies across the group has generated value.

-Statkraft has created new business opportunities even though power prices have been under considerable pressure in Europe, and our activities within energy trading and services have expanded in scope, products and geographic extent.
+New business opportuinities has been created even though power prices have been under considerable pressure in Europe, and our market operations activities have expanded in scope, products and geographic extent.

 Attractive positions established in emerging markets